BC Empty Home Tax Calculator 2026

 Vancouver homeowners are responsible for both the BC Speculation and Vacancy Tax and the Vancouver Empty Home Tax.

-If you live in British Columbia outside of the taxable regions listed, you are not required to pay the speculation and vacancy tax.
+If the property is located in British Columbia but outside the designated taxable regions, you are not required to pay the speculation and vacancy tax.

 When and How to Declare for the Speculation and Vacancy Tax

-If you own residential property in any of the areas listed above, you are required to complete a declaration for the BC speculation tax once early at the beginning of each year.
+If you own a residential property in any of the areas listed above, you are required to complete a declaration for the BC speculation tax once early at the beginning of each year.
 You can declare online or over the phone after you receive your declaration letter.
 The top right hand corner of your declaration letter will contain your Letter ID and Declaration Code, which you will need to complete the declaration.
 All declaration letters will be mailed out between the months of January and February by the Government of British Columbia.
-The declaration must be completed by the end of March and the speculation tax for the prior year must be paid in July.
-For example, the declaration for 2019 must be completed by the end of March 2020 and the speculation tax must be paid in July of 2020.
+The declaration must be completed by the end of March, and the speculation tax for the prior year must be paid by the first business day of July.
+For example, the declaration for 2025 must be completed by the end of March 2026, and the speculation tax must be paid by July 2, 2026.

 If the property has multiple owners, each individual is required to make a separate declaration, even if the other owners are relatives or spouses.
 Documents you will need to complete the declaration as an individual include: